Desna

 About Desna

-The Desna Biosphere Reserve protects approximately 58,000 hectares of floodplain ecosystems along the Desna River in Chernihiv Oblast, northern Ukraine.
-Established as a biosphere reserve in 2009, it preserves one of the last relatively natural large river floodplains in Europe, with extensive wet meadows, oxbow lakes, and floodplain forests that are seasonally inundated by spring floods.
-The Desna River, a major left-bank tributary of the Dnieper, flows largely unregulated through this section, maintaining natural flood dynamics.
+The Desnianskyi Biosphere Reserve (Desna Biosphere Reserve) protects 70,748 hectares of floodplain ecosystems along the Desna River spanning Sumy and Chernihiv oblasts in northern Ukraine, designated as a UNESCO Man and the Biosphere Programme reserve in 2009.
+[1] It preserves one of the last relatively natural large river floodplains in Europe, with extensive wet meadows, oxbow lakes, and floodplain forests that are seasonally inundated by spring floods.
+The Desna River flows largely unregulated through this section, maintaining the natural flood dynamics that sustain the exceptional biodiversity of the reserve.

 Wildlife Ecosystems